 Similar analysis can be done for arbitrary higher dimension D. Unfortunately, the integrals for the profile curve and surface area (2.6) and (2.10) become more complicated and cannot be integrated easily in terms of special functions.
-However, the numerical integrations show that the results from the spatial dimension D = 3 remain qualitatively the same in a higher dimension.
-For example, Fig. 17 shows the graphs of the regularized area versus the distance of boundaries (an analogue of Fig. 8b) in the spatial dimensions D = 4 and D = 5.
+However, the numerical integrations show that the results from the spatial dimension D = 3 remain qualitatively the same in higher dimensions.
+For example, figure 17 shows the graphs of the regularized area versus the distance of boundaries (an analogue of figure 8b) in the spatial dimensions D = 4 and D = 5.